eytienne87/my-portfolio/cookbook-redo/lib/README.md

 # Cookbook

-Small Ruby backend app that runs in the terminal.
+Basic Ruby backend app that runs in the command line.
-I am using Nokogiri to scrape information about recipes from the web.
+I am scraping recipes from the web using Nokogiri.